meshi-va/learn-terraform-data-sources-app/README.md

 | aws_instance.app[3] | 3 | 2 | 1 | private_subnet_ids[1] | subnet-05a921f34e27a88de |

 To make the above table readable, I replaced `data.terraform_remote_state.vpc.outputs.private_subnet_ids[]` with `private_subnet_ids`.

+## Completed tasks

+- Added a `terraform_remote_state` data source block to `main.tf`
+- Changed the `aws` provider `region` to the region output from the VPC workspace
+- Configured the load balancer security group and subnet with the corresponding outputs from the VPC workspace
+- Updated `main.tf` to use multiple EC2 instances per subnet
+- Configured region-specific AMIs by adding the `aws_ami` data source block and changing the the `ami` id of the `aws_instance` resource
+- Configured EC2 subnet and security groups, which I described in detail above